SHARE

 First-Time Guide To Paris

-I have learned a lot since my first trip to Paris by making mistakes and doing all the touristy things.
-A helpful blog and google map that first time around which would have saved us hours looking for Angelina Hot Chocolate.
+Since my first trip to Paris, I have learned a lot by making mistakes and doing all the touristy things.
+A helpful blog and Google map that first time around would have saved us hours looking for Angelina Hot Chocolate.
 But we made memories, and I wouldn’t change a thing.

 How is Paris Laid Out?

-These are tips that I share with all my friends and family that tell me they are headed to Paris for the first time.
+These are tips that I share with all my friends and family who tell me they are headed to Paris for the first time.
 It was easier to write one great blog post than to retype or forward an email.
 I hope this helps make your trip as a first-time visitor enjoyable!

 Do I need Cash For Paris?